 This course will introduce you to the rudiments of craft for poetry, drama, and fiction.
 The course objective is to provide an opportunity to explore the basics of three genres and to develop an appreciation of the techniques and social practice of creative writing.
 The lecture will introduce students to the elements of craft and to introduce some work by exciting modern and contemporary writers.
-The Thursday seminars focus on discussion of student writing.
+The Thursday seminars focus on the generation, analysis, and discussion of student writing.